 A small bump over the area of the bruise;

-Pain that increase when the patient applies pressure to the injured area.
+Pain that increases when the patient applies pressure to the injured area.

 In general, the pain of a soft tissue bruise tends to be more severe than that of a bone tissue contusion.